 Accidents affect more than simply the person injured in a car or motorcycle crash.
 A spouse can also see their life turned upside-down because of the injuries suffered.
-Fortunately, Indiana law allows spouses to obtain compensation when a husband or wife has been injured in a crash.
-This is called a “loss of consortium” claim.
+Fortunately, when a husband or wife has been injured in a crash, their spouse may file a loss of consortium claim.

 No statute authorizes this type of lawsuit, but it is well established by court opinions, nonetheless.
 At Keffer Hirschauer LLP, we are fully prepared to help spouses vindicate their rights in court, so contact us today to review whether you have a valid legal claim.

 When we bring a loss of consortium claim, we seek compensation for non-economic losses suffered by a spouse of someone who was injured in an accident.
 This lawsuit compensates for the loss of love, care, affection, support, and intimacy, including sexual intimacy.

 Imagine that a man is paralyzed below the waist in a motorcycle accident.
 His wife’s life has also been impaired if she can no longer enjoy her normal relations with her husband: no moonlit walks, no sexual intimacy, no cuddling.
 The same is true whenever a spouse enters a coma due to a devastating accident.

 These losses can be difficult to quantify in financial terms.
 After all, how much money can properly compensate for the loss of sexual intimacy in marriage?
 Based on our experience, we can make a compelling argument that our clients deserve the maximum amount under the law for these negative changes to their marriage.
 Generally, however, these claims are brought only when a spouse has suffered serious injuries.

 Loss of Consortium Claim in Indiana are Only Available to Spouses